 To address this matter, Administrative Law Judge Angela Minkin and I issued a joint ruling on October 17, 2000.
 In this ruling, we proposed to develop a schedule for submitting testimony related to potential changes to the TCBA, the TRA and the interaction of these accounting mechanisms to provide interim relief to the utilities.
 We also committed to bringing this matter before the full Commission by year’s end.

-In their October 25 prehearing statements, PG&E and SCE reiterated their initial requests that the Commission modify our prior Post Transition Ratemaking decisions by year’s end.
+In their October 25 prehearing statements, PG&E and SCE reiterated their initial requests that the Commission modify our prior Post Transition Ratemaking (PTR) decisions by year’s end.
 Additionally, the utilities proposed ways in which the Commission might design a program for ratepayer repayment of 100% of the wholesale power costs.

-On October 27, 2000, we held a prehearing conference to discuss a possible schedule for this third phase (phase III) of the post transition ratemaking proceeding.
+On October 27, 2000, we held a prehearing conference to discuss a possible schedule for this third phase (phase III) of the PTR proceeding.
 In this phase, the Commission will explore interim accounting measures that we can adopt by year end.
 The Utility Reform Network (TURN) presented such an accounting proposal.
 I support ALJ Minkin’s efforts to explore these measures and will work with her to get a Commission decision out by year’s end.
-I expect full cooperation from SCE and PG&E in phase III.
+Furthermore, I expect full cooperation from SCE and PG&E in phase III.
 Such cooperation is a prerequisite to the Commission’s timely addressing the substance of the undercollection issue.
-Nevertheless, the accounting modifications contemplated are all that we can reasonably resolve in the remaining four Commission meeting dates left in year 2000.

-The Commission, however,is well aware of the large undercollections in the TRA accounts.
-In addition, PG&E and SCE have forcefully stated that interim measures are not enough to resolve the issue of undercollections.
-Intervenors have claimed otherwise.
-We the ’swill have a better understanding of this issue and its scopeTRA as a result of the accounting measures that we expect to have in place by the end of this year.
+The Commission is well aware of the large undercollections in the TRA accounts and is acting expeditiously.
+While PG&E and SCE have forcefully stated that interim accounting measures are not enough to resolve the issue of undercollections, intervenors have claimed otherwise.
+At the year’s end, we will have a better understanding of SCE’s and PG&E’s TRA undercollections that result from the accounting measures that we adopt in phase III.
 It, therefore, seems reasonable to address the balance of the undercollection issue at that time (which is only 8 weeks away).

 Systemic undercollections benefit neither California consumers nor California utilities.
-I plan to create an opportunity for parties to address any residual cash-flow problems that cannot be handled via accounting mechanisms.
+I plan to create an opportunity for parties to address any residual TRA undercollection problems that cannot be handled via accounting mechanisms.
 Therefore, at the December 21, 2000 Commission meeting, I will sponsor an Order Instituting Investigation (OII) that will open a proceeding to address any residual TRA undercollection problems affecting PG&E and SCE.
 Such an OII will offer an appropriate forum for addressing this issue in a comprehensive way, and it will provide an opportunity to develop a full record on this matter.

 Therefore, IT IS RULED that: